LearnLib/alex/documentation/src/main/docs/contents/getting-started/configuration/README.md

 For each browser, download the corresponding driver executable (as described in the UI) and upload the executable in the corresponding field.

 There is also the possibility to set a default web driver for executing tests.
-Therefor, select the corresponding browser from a dropdown list on the same page.
+Therefor, select the corresponding browser on the same page.
-Ensure that the driver executable is setup before selecting a browser.

 ## User registration